davidklaing/davidklaing.github.io/library/all-books.md

 * Kay, Ysabel (2007)
 * Keyes, Flowers for Algernon (1966)
 * King, On Writing (2000) ★
+* Kishimi & Koga, The Courage to Be Disliked (2019)
 * Kleist, The Marquise of O (1808)
 * Lang, Small Teaching (2016)
 * Larson, The Far Side Gallery (1984)